tvqt/jacaranda/README.md

 # Jacaranda

-*A watchful tree and extensible Slack messenger to keep you informed of the use of PlanningAlerts and Right To Know.*
+*A watchful tree and extensible Slack messenger to keep you informed of how your civic tech projects are being used.*

 Working on PlanningAlerts over the last year we’ve noticed that: